This page sets out the terms of reference for the Board with links to committees and minutes.

 - agree a meeting timetable with the Chair (or in the Chair's absence the senior Board member) and Managing Director to allow sufficient time for preparation and approval of reports

 - produce an agenda agreed by the Chair and Managing Director and circulate it with supporting documentation at least 5 days before the meeting.
 Papers will be circulated in hard or electronic copy, as preferred.
-Agenda papers and other documents will be sent in accordance with PHSO’s security policy.
+Agenda papers and other documents will be sent in accordance with our security policy.

 - produce a minute of the attendees, proceedings and decisions, including further action required.
 Restricted items will be subject to a separate record and will not be made available beyond Board members and other necessary recipients.

 - maintain a rolling log of actions and submit it to each meeting for review

 - ascertain at the start of each meeting whether any member has a conflict, or potential conflict, of interest and record it in the minutes.

 - maintain a forward programme of items for future meetings.